ethanj360/nba-athlete-endorsement-targeting-analysis/README.md

 ## Key Takeaways

 - Engagement and momentum often matter more than raw follower count.
-This was proven through the "Risk and Mixed Outcomes" bucket as players such as Lonzo Ball and Andrew Wiggins had lower engagement.
+This was proven through the "Risk and Mixed Outcomes" bucket as players such as Lonzo Ball and Andrew Wiggins had lower engagement yet high followings.
 - Several non-signature athletes show stronger growth signals than current signature holders; NBA fans tend to gravitate towards newer players in terms of fan interaction via social media.
 - Young players with high usage and rising public interest represent strong long-term endorsement bets.
 Lamelo Ball was the number one player for high usage and public interest.
 - Some established endorsements show declining momentum despite large audiences.
 Players like James Harden and Damian Lillard are declining in popularity, most likely due to their athletic primes fading.